Search our website

 Again, looking back to the London cab driver findings, the studies show strong activity in the hippocampus when drivers routed themselves based on memory.
 It makes you wonder how our increasing reliance on GNSS/GPS and turn-by-turn directions affect the overall hippocampal functions.

-GNSS Constellations ( Tyler Reid, Research Gate)
+GNSS Constellations (Tyler Reid, Research Gate, opens in a new tab) GNSS Constellations

 A recent opinion piece in the Washington Post titled, “Ditch the GPS.
-It’s ruining your brain.” sparked some debate on this topic.
+It’s ruining your brain.”, opens in a new tab sparked some debate on this topic.
 In this piece, science writer M.R.
 O’Connor cautions that extensive use of GPS navigation affects our perception and judgment.
 He continues to say that this dependency disconnects us from our surrounding environment as we follow routes that we don’t remember.

 A 2017 article in the journal Nature compared the activity in the hippocampus between a group who navigated with GPS and a group who navigated without it.
 The study found that there was more activity in the hippocampus in the group who navigated without GPS13.